Kabylia

 Elisenda Paluzie

 Professor Elisenda Paluzie is a prominent economist at the University of Barcelona, where she served as Dean of the Faculty of Economics and Business from 2009 to 2017.
 She holds an MA in in International and Development Economics from Yale University and a PhD in Economics from the University of Barcelona.
-With research experience from the London School of Economics, CERAS-ENPC in Paris, and Tokyo University, her work focuses on regional and urban economics and international trade.
+With research experience from the London School of Economics, CERAS-ENPC in Paris, and Kyoto University, her work focuses on regional and urban economics and international trade.
 She served as President of the Catalan National Assembly (ANC) from 2018 to 2022.

 Rubina Greenwood